 Pinchot’s commitment to our values makes this a one-of-a-kind place for your graduate education.
 Among the many benefits of attending Pinchot, alumni and community tout our devotion to applied learning, emerging sustainable business practices, leadership and self mastery.
 Above all else, we’re committed to our ever-growing network of leaders.

 Pinchot is for intellectually curious students who are seeking a transformative experience.
-Our students join a rich community of leaders who will challenge and support you as you complete the rigorous program which best suits you and your career goals.
+As a Pinchot student, you will join a rich community of leaders who will challenge and support you as you complete the rigorous program which best suits you and your career goals.

 Talent in business, systems thinking, and leadership cannot be narrowly defined.
 Our admissions process is designed for applicants to bring their academic background, professional experience and personal passions to light.
-Year after year, this process has yielded an inspiring, engaged group of learners for our MA and MBA programs.
+Year after year, this process has yielded an inspiring, engaged group of learners for our MBA and Certificate programs.

 We’re eager to get to know our applicants, and encourage you to contact us or plan a visit to an upcoming event.